Anton-Jiayuan-MA/anton-jiayuan-ma.github.io/_pages/about.md

 aspiring to contribute to building a better society through this field.

-Currently, I am delving deeper into research and actively seeking opportunities for research internships and pursuing a PhD or MS/PhD.
+Currently, I am delving deeper into research and actively seeking opportunities for research internships (one of the reason is that I have no supervisor or mentor so far) and pursuing a PhD or MS/PhD.

 Finally, I would like to thank who have accompanied and helped me in my life and work,